mendix/docs/content/refguide/call-web-service-action.md

 {{% alert type="warning" %}}

-When consuming a wsdl that uses encoding, turning on validation will lead to a consistency error because it is not WS-I compliant.
+When consuming a WSDL that uses encoding, turning on validation will lead to a consistency error, because it is not WS-I compliant.

 {{% /alert %}}

 When this setting is disabled, schema validation is not possible.
-This happens in two cases:
- - When you have configured the [consumed web service](consumed-web-service) to send binary data as attachments
- - When you have configured web service calls to use the new (optimized) implementation in the [project's runtime settings](project-settings)
+This happens in two cases: 1) When you have configured the [consumed web service](consumed-web-service) to send binary data as attachments, and 2) when you have configured web service calls to use the new (optimized) implementation in the [project's runtime settings](project-settings).

 {{% alert type="info" %}}